milostomic/implementation-guides/netverify/callback.md

 <sup>1</sup> Transaction is declined as unsupported if the ID is not supported by Jumio, or not marked as accepted in your customer portal settings.<br/>
 <sup>2</sup> For ID types that are configured to support a separate scan of the front side and back side, there is a separate image of the front side (idScanImage) and the back side (idScanImageBackside).
 If Identity Verification is enabled, there is also a picture of the face (idScanImageFace).<br>
 <sup>3</sup> Address recognition is performed for supported IDs, if enabled.
-Please note, there are three different address formats (US, EU, Raw).
-Please check [Supported documents for Address Extraction](#supported-documents-for-address-extraction) to see which format applies to specific IDs.
-The different address parameters are a part of the JSON object, if they are available on the ID.<br>
+Please check [Supported documents for Address Extraction](#supported-documents-for-address-extraction) to see which supported documents.
+The address parameters are a part of the JSON object, if they are available on the ID.<br>
 <sup>4</sup> Fields containing certain kinds of personally identifying information are not returned if NV masking is enabled for the Netherlands, Germany, or South Korea.
 See [Netverify masking](#netverify-masking) for more information.<br>
 <sup>5</sup> Liveness images are returned only for transactions containing Identity Verification submitted via the Android and iOS SDKs.
 The number of images can vary and may not be returned in chronological order.